Equivariant Deep Weight Space Alignment: The weight alignment problem and its symmetries

 The function $\g$ exhibits another interesting property: swapping the order of the inputs $v,v'$ corresponds to inverting the optimal alignment $\g(v,v') $ : \begin{proposition} Let $(v,v')\in \Vreg$ then $\g(v',v)=\g(v,v')^T$. \end{proposition}

-We conclude by noting that, although for simplicity we focused on the case where $(v,v')\in \Vreg$, we can also state analogous claims for the general case where multiple minimizers are possible.
+\textbf{Extension to multiple minimizers.} For simplicity the above discussion focused on the case where $(v,v')\in \Vreg$.
+We can also state analogous claims for the general case where multiple minimizers are possible.
 In this case we will have that the equalities $g\cdot \g(v,v')\cdot g'^{T} = \g(gv,g'v')$ and $\g(v,v')^{T} = \g(v',v)$ still hold as equalities between subsets of $G$.

 \textbf{Extension to other optimization objectives.} In Appendix~\ref{app:problem_proofs} we show that the equivariant structure of the function $\g$ occurs not only for the objective in \eqref{eq:wm_problem}, but also when the objective $\|v-\khash v' \|^2_2$ is replaced with any scalar function $E(v,\khash v')$ that satisfies the following properties: (1) $E$ is invariant to the action of $G$ on both inputs; and (2) $E$ is invariant to swapping its arguments.